orangesurf/orangesurf-seedsigner-case/README.md

 - https://shop.pimoroni.com/products/raspberry-pi-zero-camera-module?variant=37751082058

-# GPIO Header Pins
+# PCB Seperation Distance

-The case is designed for a seperation distance between the underside of the waveshare pcb and the top of the raspberry pi pcb of 9mm.
+The case is designed for a 9mm pcb face-to-face distance (from the underside of the waveshare pcb to the top face of the raspberry pi pcb).
 This must be adjusted if using different height header pins.

 ![gpio-pins](/images/ssc-gpio-pins.JPG)